maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 Before we can sell packages, what's the legal status of an open source project?
 Is it a company?
 A non-profit?

-The NuGet marketplace will probably be the legal entity where consumers purchase packages from.
+A NuGet marketplace will probably be the legal entity where consumers purchase packages from.
-Much like how [Fastspring](https://www.fastspring.com/) acts as a reseller, the NuGet marketplace will have to do this as well.
+Much like how [Fastspring](https://www.fastspring.com/) acts as a reseller, a NuGet marketplace will have to do this as well.

-The NuGet marketplace will have to act as a reseller, for several reasons:
+A NuGet marketplace will have to act as a reseller, for several reasons:

 * Consumers purchase from one legal entity, with one contract.
 * Consumers can have e.g. a subscription that includes paid-for open source from multiple vendors, without dealing with all of them separately.
 * Consumers will be in several locations - the marketplace will have to accomodate for Value Added Tax (VAT), the EU VAT MOSS, and all that.

-If we want to make the step to sustainable open source, the NuGet marketplace will have to help projects in doing so.
+If we want to make the step to sustainable open source, a NuGet marketplace will have to help projects in doing so.
 Not simply by having a downloadable binary with a paywall, but by helping them out with being a business.

 ### For producers and consumers: flexible licensing and purchasing options

-The NuGet marketplace will need to support various purchasing options.
+A NuGet marketplace will need to support various purchasing options.
 Some examples:

 * Trial versions (30 days of usage)
 * Subscriptions (containing one or multiple packages)